JackHannnnnn/Amazon-Recommender-System/README.md

 ```bash
 python -m model.main --recom l
 ```
-If you want to run Content Based and Collaborative Filtering,
+If you want to run both Content Based and Collaborative Filtering Recommenders,
 ```bash
 python -m model.main --recom cb cf
 ```
-It runs recommender in small dataset by default.
-If you want to run in large dataset, you can use '--small False'.
+It runs a recommender on the small dataset by default.
+If you want to run on a large dataset, you can use '--small False'.
 Batch size is 128 by default.
 If you want to change it, you can use '--batch_size'.
 For example,
 ```bash
 python -m model.main --small False --batch_size 256
 ```

 ### References
-- M. Pazzani, D. Billsus, Content-based Recommendation System.
-- G. Adomavicius and A. Tuzhilin, “Towards the next generation of recommender systems: a survey of the state-of-the-art and possible extensions,” IEEE Trans. on Data and Knowledge Engineering 17:6, pp. 734– 749, 2005.
+- [1] G. Adomavicius and A. Tuzhilin.
+2005.
+“Towards the next generation of recommender systems: a survey of the state-of-the-art and possible extensions.”
+IEEE Transactions on Knowledge and Data Engineering 17 (6): 734– 749.
+- [2] Y Koren, R Bell, C Volinsky.
+2009.
+“Matrix factorization techniques for recommender systems.”
+Computer 42 (8): 30-37.
+- [3] J. McAuley, C. Targett, J. Shi, A. van den Hengel.
+2015.
+“Image-based recommendations on styles and substitutes.”
+SIGIR.